-A: We recommend MMR, Tetanus-diphteria and hepatitis A and B. You can ask your doctor for possible other recommendations in case you wish to travel to more rural areas.
-Bali is not a malaria-endemic zone, so most likely you will not need to purchase anti-malaria medication.
+A: We recommend MMR, Tetanus-diphtheria and hepatitis A and B. You can ask your doctor for possible other recommendations if you wish to travel to more rural areas.
+Bali is not a malaria-endemic zone, so most likely, you will not need to purchase anti-malaria medication.

 Q: Can I bring prescription medicines to Bali?

-A: That shouldn’t be a problem as long as you bring the doctor’s prescription with the medicine.
-Some medicines can be very hard or impossible to find in Bali even though there are plenty of pharmacies in the more touristy areas of Bali.
+A: That shouldn’t be a problem if you bring the doctor’s prescription with the medicine.
+Some medicines can be very hard or impossible to find in Bali, even though there are plenty of pharmacies in the more touristy areas of Bali.

 Q: How are the hospitals in Bali?

-A: There are many international standard hospitals in Bali, for example BIMC, Siloam and Kasih Ibu.
-Please ask your insurance company for their partner hospital in Bali, as most insurances have one which they prefer.
-With minor worries you can usually visit the local clinics that can be found everywhere.
+A: There are many international standard hospitals in Bali, for example, BIMC, Siloam and Kasih Ibu.
+Please ask your insurance company for their partner hospital in Bali, as most insurances have one they prefer.
+With minor worries, you can usually visit the local clinics that can be found everywhere.

 Q: What kind of costs should I be prepared for?